HemantaKG/hkdoc/hpc/lib/cmake_ccmake_build_ubuntu16.md

-# CMAKE Build from Source
+# Cmake Build from Source
 ## Download source, compile and install
 Note: [Ref install with ccmake](https://askubuntu.com/questions/736198/how-to-install-cmake-ccmake-from-source) Install following package if you want to ''ccmake'' otherwise not required